Categories

 Lugging around frozen water is no fun!
 Here are some tips for keeping your water from freezing, resupplying water, and staying warm at night.

 If you want to really enjoy winter backpacking, one of the first skills you need to master is your water management.
 This is both about staying hydrated and staying warm.
 It may seem like a minor thing to have your water freeze in a plastic bottle, but if you allow this to happen, it is one of those small things that can spiral into big problems.
 You don’t want this to happen.
-So let’s start with the basic gear necessary for managing your water.

 Gear for Water Management